ReadingTimeMachine/TexSoup/README.md

 Created by [Alvin Wan](http://alvinwan.com) + [contributors](https://github.com/alvinwan/TexSoup/graphs/contributors).

+**NOTE:** This fork is an ongoing effort to support "not clean" TeX documents which include things like wonky environment beginnings/endings, and special math modes (e.g. `\[` and `]\`).
+Also, some word-tokenization is going to be added.

 # Getting Started

 To parse a $LaTeX$ document, pass an open filehandle or a string into the